W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ::: details Commentary
 (1–5) In other words, one cannot pray for something that is not there.
 One can only legitimately pray to remmeber or to accept the truth that is already within… We pray for help to forgive (undo) the illusion that there was ever anything but the perfect unity of God and Christ.
 (Wapnick, LDNC, p.
 547.)

 (3, 5) If I believe I have a need, then ovbiously I have to do something about it; the idea behind the miracle (or healing) is that nothing has to be done.
-This of course does not mean that our bodies do not do things in this world, but simply that we recognise that it is the Holy Spirit’s Love that is “doing” it through us.
+This of course does not mean that our bodies do not do things in this world, but simply that we recognize that it is the Holy Spirit’s Love that is “doing” it through us.
 Our only need, therefore, is to remember that we have no needs. …the miracle simply undoes our faulty belief system, which then inevitably leads to the memory of our one need — the Love of God.
 (Wapnick, AVI, p.81.)

 (5) What we “already have” reflects the principle of abundance: God has given us everything in our creation.
 This abundance has no referent to anything in the material world.
 Abundance is only of God, and cannot be expressed in what is not in Him.
 Thus, there can be no connection between the worlds of spirit and materiality, as they reflect mutually exclusive levels: one real, the other illusory.
 (Wapnick, FAJ, p.122.)